uwsampa/grappa/BUILD.md

     # in `build/Make+Release`
     make graph_new.exe
     # generates <project_root>/build/Make+Release/applications/graph500/grappa/graph_new.exe
-    # to run, use the 'srun' script which has been copied to build/Make+Release/bin:
+    # now run as you would any other MPI job.
+If your cluster uses Slurm, do:
-    bin/grappa_srun --nnode=4 --ppn=4 -- applications/graph500/grappa/graph_new.exe --scale=20 --bench=bfs
+    srun --nodes=4 --ntasks-per-node=4 -- applications/graph500/grappa/graph_new.exe --scale=20 --bench=bfs

 This is the simplest build configuration.
 You are likely to want to specify more things, such as a specific compiler, a directory for already-installed dependencies so you don't have to rebuild them for each new configuration, and more.
 So read on.